Quantcast

 ACADEMIC and CAREER BACKGROUND

-I spent the first half of my career in clinical medicine: After graduate school and residency, I worked in an ICU in Chicago and a teaching hospital in Florida.
-For 12 years, I worked alongside physicians and other health care professionals.
+I spent the first half of my career in clinical medicine: After graduate school and a rigorous clinical residency, I worked in an adult ICU in Chicago and with the Department of Internal Medicine at the U. Florida.
+During those 10 years, I worked with physicians and other health care professionals to optimize patients' pharmacotherapy.
+I saw a wide variety of clinical diseases and gained extensive experience.
 I counseled patients with all sorts of medical conditions, conducted research, and gave more lectures than I can count.
-During that time, I saw a lot of disease and gained a lot of experience.

 SPORTS and FITNESS BACKGROUND

-I have always enjoyed sports.
-While I am not an “elite” athlete, I can, however, claim a few athletic accomplishments:
+I've always enjoyed sports.
+While I am not an “elite” athlete, I have participated in a variety of activities:

 • High-school: played tennis, honor-roll pole vaulter